mslinn/web3j-scala/README.md

 You can learn Scala by taking the [Introduction to Scala](http://www.ScalaCourses.com/showCourse/40), and [Intermediate Scala](http://www.ScalaCourses.com/showCourse/45) courses.

-Micronautics Research also offers Ethereum and Scala consulting.
-Please [contact us](mailto:sales@micronauticsresearch.com) to discuss your organization&rsquo;s needs.
+Please [contact us](mailto:sales@micronauticsresearch.com) to discuss your organization&rsquo;s training needs.

 ## License
 This software is published under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).